hphelion/documentation/commercial/commerical.services-networking-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

-Leveraging OpenStack&reg; Neutron, HP Helion OpenStack Networking is a virtual networking service that provides network connectivity and addressing for HP Compute devices.
+Leveraging OpenStack Neutron, HP Helion OpenStack Networking is a virtual networking service that provides network connectivity and addressing for HP Compute devices.

 The Networking service also provides an API to configure and manage a variety of network services.